rsonger/software-engineering-lab/_posts/2023-04-19-drawing-shapes.md

         GL.glBufferData(GL.GL_ARRAY_BUFFER, data.ravel(), GL.GL_STATIC_DRAW)
 ```

-By putting this code in a separate `upload_data` method, we can easily update the data multiple times without needing to create a new attribute, which is useful for animations and interactive applications.
+By putting this code in a separate `upload_data` method, we can easily update the data multiple times without needing to create a new attribute.
+That will become useful when creating animations and interactive applications.
 Before uploading the data, we need to make sure it is in the right format: a one-dimensional array of 32-bit floating point numbers.
 The `numpy` library is very useful here with its array implementation and `ravel` function.

 <input type="checkbox" class="checkbox inline"> After the `upload_data` method, insert the `associate_variable` method below.